bankproxy/bankproxy/docs/guide/README.md

 ## Headless Control Flow

-BankProxy supports an additional way to interacti with the bank, to allow automatic retrieval of transaction without user interaction.
+BankProxy supports an additional way to interact with the bank, to allow automatic retrieval of transactions without user interaction.
 This mode is not supported for all banks, since users can not e.g. confirm a two-factor login this way.

 ```mermaid
 sequenceDiagram